If you would like to support or help with these events, please contact the Echo Lost Lake Community Group at info@echolakecommunity.org.

-Echo Lake Community Blood Drive
+Echo Lake Community Clean-up

 The folks around Echo Lake host an annual Holiday Boat Parade and this is the 4th year!